Agathon: Plato's epigram

-Kissing Agathon, I found my soul at my lips.
-Poor thing!
-It went there, hoping--to slip across.
+My soul was on my lips as I was kissing Agathon.
+Poor soul! she came hoping to cross over to him.

-Although the authenticity of this epigram was accepted for many centuries, it was probably not composed for Agathon the tragedian, nor was it composed by Plato.
-Stylistic evidence suggests that the poem (with most of Plato's other alleged epigrams) was actually written some time after Plato had died: its form is that of the Hellenistic erotic epigram, which did not become popular until after 300 BC.
+The epigram was probably not composed by Plato.
+Stylistic evidence suggests that the poem (with most of Plato's other alleged epigrams) was actually written sometime after Plato had died: its form is that of the Hellenistic erotic epigram, which did not become popular until after 300 BC.
 According to 20th-century scholar Walther Ludwig, the poems were spuriously inserted into an early biography of Plato sometime between 250 BC and 100 BC and adopted by later writers from this source.
+It is unlikely Plato would write a love epigram about Agathon, who was approximately twenty years older than he.

 Known plays

 Of Agathon's plays, only six titles and thirty-one fragments have survived: